vladfeigin/foundry-agent-service-mcp-demo/README.md

 ## 7. Deploy to AKS

 Azure Foundry expects your MCP server to be reachable over HTTPS only.
 So we need to install cert-manager, which provides the CRDs for `clusterissuers.cert-manager.io`.
+We’ll now deploy using **Kustomize** with placeholders so you don’t have to edit each manifest directly.

 ```bash
 helm install cert-manager oci://quay.io/jetstack/charts/cert-manager \